mikitsu/buchschloss/doc/scripts.rst

 The basic script API lives in the ``buchschloss`` table.
 It includes subtables named as the action namespaces in the Python API, i.e. ``Book``, ``Person``, ``Library``, ``Group``, ``Borrow``, ``Member`` and ``Script``.
-Each of these subtables include the corresponding function.
+Each of these subtables include the corresponding functions.
 Arguments should be passed as a table.
 This allows both positional arguments and keyword arguments to be used.
 The functions map one-to-one to the Python functions (see the :ref:`reference<core-ref>`), with the exception that the ``login_context`` argument is automatically provided.